offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ## <a name="storage" href="#storage">Storage</a>
-default storage for attachments, lfs and avatars:
+default storage for attachments, lfs and avatars

 ```ini
 [storage]